Rules

 → A microcontroller can be powered by solar panels or use power storage.

-→ Teams must provide a wiring diagram for each circuit in your project.
+→ Teams must provide a wiring diagram for each circuit in their project.

-→ Each wiring diagram must include a symbols key.
+→ Each wiring diagram must include a symbol key.

 → The wiring diagram must use the symbols for all the electrical parts of a circuit, and all parts clearly labeled.